 Microsoft's privacy policies

-Microsoft's brand voice: Above all, simple and human
+Microsoft's brand voice: Above all, simple and human (from the style guide)

 Bringing Microsoft’s mission to life by re-envisioning ‘Microsoft as a partner’ (from Partnering with Microsoft Storybook)

 Using “we” and “our” in place of “Microsoft” is also acceptable.
 It fits well with Microsoft’s (see what I did there?) stated desire to make our communication “simple and human.”